 Hongqiao Railway Station closes all but one entrance

-Shanghai's Hongqiao Railway Station has temporarily closed some of its entrances in accordance with local pandemic-control measures to curb the recent resurgence of COVID-19, China Railway Shanghai Group announced on Monday.
+Shanghai Hongqiao Railway Station moved its entrance to the departure to the second level of the south entrance from the west one on Wednesday, China Railway Shanghai Group announced.

-People taking railway trips can only enter the station through its west entrance on west square.
+From Wednesday, passengers can only enter the station from the south entrance on the second floor.
+All the other entrances have been temporarily closed.

-Before entering the station, passengers are required to show a negative nucleic-acid test report from within the past 48 hours, a negative antigen self-test result from within the previous 24 hours and a green health code.
+The group reminds passengers to prepare a valid ticket, a negative nucleic acid test report from within the previous 48 hours, a negative self-test antigen report from within the past 24 hours and a green health code before entering the station.

+Passengers who have done the nucleic acid test within 24 hours can skip the self-test.